tapilab/active-prior/expts/NOTEBOOK.md

 ![cdmo](cdmo.png)

-Looking at the scores for each instance at each iteration, we see that once the classifier matches the class distribution, it then just picks instances that don't change the decision boundary.
+While this approach seems to help in the very beginning, it then does much worse than random.
+Looking at the scores for each instance at each iteration, we see that once the classifier matches the class distribution, it then just picks instances that don't change the decision boundary much.
 That is, it pickes instances that it classifies perfectly (akin to the `Certain` strategy).
+One hypothesis is that the algorithm is stuck in a local minimum --- the class distribution matches perfectly, so the decision boundary doesn't change.
+But, while the class distribution matches, the boundary is poor.

-To address this, we use a hybrid strategy in which we alternate between using `ClassDistrMatcherOracle` and `Certain`:
+To address this, we use a hybrid strategy in which we alternate between using `ClassDistrMatcherOracle` and `Certain`, which we call `ClassDistrUncertCombo`.
+This allows us to inject some randomness to escape local minima:

-	python -m active-prior.expt --models ClassDistrUncertCombo,ClassDistrMatcherOracle,Random,Uncertain --iters 15 --trials 3 --init-labeled 20 --figure expt/cdmo_unc.png --eval f1_score
+	python -m active-prior.expt --models ClassDistrUncertCombo,ClassDistrMatcherOracle,Random,Uncertain,GreedyOracle --iters 100 --trials 3 --init-labeled 20 --figure expt/cdmo_unc.png --eval f1_score

 ![cdmo_unc](cdmo_unc.png)